CERT-Polska/n6/docs/src/install_and_conf/step_by_step/config.md

 ```

 Then edit the new `/etc/apache2/sites-available/n6-portal.conf` file to
-replace the existing `WSGIDaemonProcess` directive, consisting of 5 lines,
+replace the existing `WSGIDaemonProcess` directive, consisting of
-with its new version, consisting of the following 3 lines:
+several lines, with its new version, consisting of the following three
+lines:

 ```
     WSGIDaemonProcess n6-portal \